debasis9dash/spring-async-api-example/README.md

            vagrant plugin install vagrant-vbguest
            vagrant up
+   NB: be sure to have virtualization enabled in BIOS or otherwise Virtualbox will fail
 1. start application from command line
   1. Unix `./gradlew bootRun`
   2. Windows `./gradlew.bat bootRun` (not tested)